matuzalemmuller/dummy-files-creator/README.md

 ### macOS

-Download the latest `.app` file from the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).
+Download the latest `.app.zip` file from the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).

 *   Currently, there are no `arm`-compatible packages due to the lack of devices to build the app.
 Contributions are welcome.